Currently I am a Research Fellow (postdoc) at the University of Warwick -- Department of Statistics.

 The title of my PhD thesis is Limit Behaviors for Random Walks and Branching Random Walks on some Products of Groups.

 I got my master degree (mathematics) in 2008 at the University of Turin (Italy), advised by Wolfgang Woess and Laura Sacerdote.

 My bachelor thesis was advised by Paolo Cermelli, and I got my bachelor degree at the University of Turin in 2006.

 Current Teaching Duties:

 Jan.-Mar.
 2015, Term 2: I am teaching the module "Stein-Chen method for Poisson approximations" as part of the course "ST414 Advanced Topics in Statistics".

-The lecture notes of the course can be found in the section "Teaching".
+The lecture notes of the course can be found at the following webpage:

 Awarded Research Funding: